-- (i) each of the loans and advances, deposits and acceptances and promissory notes; - (ii) each of the principal types of income and interest expense; - (iii) the amount of the expense recognised in the period for impairment losses on loans and advances and the amount of any allowance at the reporting date; and - (iv) irrevocable commitments and contingencies arising from off balance sheet items.
+- (i) each of the loans and advances, deposits and acceptances and promissory notes; - (ii) each of the principal types of income and interest expense; - (iii) the amount of the expense recognised in the period for impairment losses on loans and advances and the amount of any allowance at the reporting date; and b.
+Loans to Directors and Other Key Management Persons

+(iv) irrevocable commitments and contingencies arising from off balance sheet items.